mmarusiak/Universe-Simulator/README.md

 For now you can simulate your own universe.
 Works fine with orbiting, escaping orbit or colliding.

-If you want to understand code, there is [documentation.](./Code%20Documentation)
+If you want to understand code, there is ~[documentation](./Code%20Documentation)~ *(documentation will be finished when project will be done, for now documentation is > 1 month outdated)*.

 For now all graphics are just placeholder and I'll eventually change them in future.